MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/7-copilot-in-excel.md

 ## Talking Points

-Copilot in Excel makes anyone a data analyst.
-You can use Copilot to quickly understand annual revenue trends, product sales, category performance, and what's driving your business results.
+Copilot turns anyone into a data analyst, enabling you to quickly understand key trends, performance metrics, and the factors driving your business or project outcomes.

-You've pulled all your data together into an Excel workbook that contains information on product sales, pricing, and customer feedback.
+Whether you're working with sales data, financial reports, customer feedback, or operational metrics, Copilot helps you shape and analyze your information, providing insights from complex datasets across multiple sources.

-Copilot can help you shape and analyze these numbers across multiple tabs, making it easier to extract insights.
+With Copilot, you can easily extract meaningful insights to inform better decision-making, no matter the type of data or the complexity of the analysis.

 ## Demo Steps